Skip to main content

 • All students from L3 to M2: Application requirements

-• Be enrolled at Aix Marseille University, in the Faculty of Economics and Management (an exception is made for students accepted to the Licence 3 IPBE from an external institution),
+• Be enrolled at Aix Marseille University, in the Faculty of Economics and Management (an exception is made for students accepted into the Licence 3 IPBE program from an external institution),

-• Have validated 120 credits or have a minimum of L2 level at the time of application
+• Have validated 120 credits or have a minimum L2 level at the time of application.

-• Have obtained the signature of each study project by your academic supervisor,
+• Have obtained the signature of your academic supervisor for each study project,

-• Have validated the first semester of your application year,
+• Have completed the first semester of your application year,

 • Validate your application year,